nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 !!! tip

-    While you're developing your pipeline, you can inspect the contents of any channel by adding the `.view()` operator to the name of the channel.
+    While you're developing your pipeline, you can inspect the contents of any channel by adding the `.dump()` operator to the name of the channel and add `-dump-channels` to the run command.
-    For example, if you add `greeting_ch.view()` anywhere in the workflow body, when you run the script, Nextflow will print the channel contents to standard out.
+    For example, if you add `greeting_ch.dump()` anywhere in the workflow body, when you run the script, Nextflow will print the channel contents to standard out.

     You can also use this to inspect the effect of the operators.
-    For example, the output of `Channel.fromPath(params.input_file).splitCsv().view()` will look like this:
+    For example, the output of `Channel.fromPath(params.input_file).splitCsv().dump()` will look like this:

     ```console title="Output"
     [Hello, Bonjour, Holà]
     ```

-    While the output of `Channel.fromPath(params.input_file).splitCsv().flatten().view()` will look like this:
+    While the output of `Channel.fromPath(params.input_file).splitCsv().flatten().dump()` will look like this:

     ```console title="Output"
     Hello